 Mow your lawn regularly to prevent weeds from growing between grass blades.
 Most people prefer having short, neatly-cut grass rather than tall grass with weeds sticking out at odd angles.

 A clean window makes your home look more attractive and allows potential buyers to see that it is in good condition.
 You can easily get started with your own window cleaner by mixing four parts water, one part vinegar, and half a part dish soap in a spray bottle.
+Of course, you may discover when doing this that, actually, you would be better off replacing your windows – should this be the case, you can call someone like this Windows Greensboro company to come out and get this sorted so that you can impress potential buyers and maybe even add value to your home.

 Another effortless way to increase your home’s curb appeal is by painting its exterior with neutral colours.
 The paint should match the local climate zone where you live, not chip or peel too quickly.